Towards Realistic Face Photo-Sketch Synthesis via Composition-Aided GANs: Experiments

 \textit{Dataset partition.} There are great divergences in the experimental settings among existing works.
 In this paper, we follow the most used settings presented in \cite{Wang2017RSLCR}, and split the dataset in the following ways.
 For the CUFS dataset, 268 face photo-sketch pairs (including 88 pairs from the CUHK student dataset, 80 pairs from the AR dataset, and 100 pairs from the XM2VTS dataset) are selected for training, and the rest are for testing.
 For the CUFSF dataset, 250 pairs are selected for training, and the rest 944 pairs are for testing.

 \textit{Preprocessing.} Following existing methods \cite{Wang2017RSLCR}, all these face images (photos and sketches) are geometrically aligned relying on three points: two eye centers and the mouth center.
 The aligned images are cropped to the size of $250\times{200}$.
+In the CUFS and CUFSF datasets, landmarks of each face photo/sketch are released.
+For the face images beyond these datasets (Part \ref{sec:crossdataset}), we use MTCNN \cite{Zhang2014MTCNN} for landmark detection.
+MTCNN is pre-trained and released by the corresponding authors, and has been widely used in face-related tasks.

 In the proposed method, the input image should be of fixed size, e.g. $256 \times 256$.
 In the default setting of \cite{Isola2017Pix2Pix}, the input image is resized from an arbitrary size to $256 \times 256$.
 However, we observed that resizing the input face photo will yield serious blurred effects and great deformation in the generated sketch \cite{wang2017bpgan} \cite{wang2017multgan}.
-In contrast, by padding the input image to the target size, we can obtain considerable performance improvement.
-We therefore use zero-padding across all the experiments.
+In contrast, by padding the input image to the target size, we can obtain considerable performance improvement (as will be seen in Part \ref{ssec:ablation_preproc}).
+We therefore use zero-padding for cGAN, CA-GAN, SCA-GAN, as well as their model variants across all the experiments.